MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     1. In the **Value** field, construct a value by using the following syntax: **@Microsoft.KeyVault(SecretUri=\<Secret Identifier\>)**

-      > Note: You will need to build a reference to your **Secret Identifier** by using the above syntax.
+      > **Note**: You will need to build a reference to your **Secret Identifier** by using the above syntax.
 For example, if your Secret Identifier is **https://securevaultstudent.vault.azure.net/secrets/storagecredentials/17b41386df3e4191b92f089f5efb4cbf**, then your value would be **@Microsoft.KeyVault(SecretUri= https://securevaultstudent.vault.azure.net/secrets/storagecredentials/17b41386df3e4191b92f089f5efb4cbf)**

     1. Leave the **deployment slot setting** field set to its default value.